Telusuga/Snowflake-Streaming/README.md

 This repository contains the configuration and components for a real-time data streaming application using Apache NiFi, AWS S3, and Snowflake.

-Below HLD depicts the Application Overview
+🔍 Application Overview

+The diagram below illustrates the high-level design (HLD) of the data streaming pipeline:
 ![image](https://github.com/user-attachments/assets/38474baf-ca1f-4e97-b7f6-4ec8af3c1044)